Mosharof-Hossen/Book-House/README.md

 ## Features:
 1. It is a Book House website.
 2. U will see details of all Category Books.
-3. And then U can add under category.
+3. And then U can Read or Wishlist the book.
-4. In the Donations section u will see the all the donations U have made.
+4. In the Listed Books section u will see the all the Read and wishlist books U have Read or wishlisted.
-5. In the statistics section u will see the all calculations
+5. Pages to read is the statistics section u will see the all calculations
 6. Here I used Local storage.

 ## Tools: